 This directive is used to insert a hint in the code generator to prefetch instruction for memory references, wherever supported.
 This allows a better performance in the characteristics of the code.
-For more information, refer LLVM documentation (https://llvm.org/docs/LangRef.html#llvm-prefetch-intrinsic).
+For more information, refer to LLVM Prefetch Intrinsic Documentation.